-Yi Qian received a Ph.D. degree in electrical engineering from Clemson University.
-He is a professor in the Department of Electrical and Computer Engineering, University of Nebraska-Lincoln (UNL).
-Prior to joining UNL, he worked in the telecommunications industry, academia, and the government.
-Some of his previous professional positions include serving as a senior member of scientific staff and a technical advisor at Nortel Networks, a senior systems engineer and a technical advisor at several start-up companies, an assistant professor at University of Puerto Rico at Mayaguez, and a senior researcher at National Institute of Standards and Technology.
-His research interests include information assurance and network security, network design, network modeling, simulation and performance analysis for next generation wireless networks, wireless ad-hoc and sensor networks, vehicular networks, smart grid communication networks, broadband satellite networks, optical networks, high-speed networks and the Internet.
-Prof. Yi Qian is a member of ACM and a senior member of IEEE.
-He was the Chair of IEEE Communications Society Technical Committee for Communications and Information Security.
+Yi Qian received a Ph.D. degree in electrical engineering from Clemson University, South Carolina.
+He is currently a professor in the Department of Electrical and Computer Engineering, University of Nebraska-Lincoln (UNL).
+Prior to joining UNL, he worked in the telecommunications industry, academia, and government.
+His research interests include wireless communication networks and systems, and information and communication network security.
+Prof. Yi Qian is a Fellow of IEEE.
+He was previously Chair of the IEEE Technical Committee for Communications and Information Security.
 He was the Technical Program Chair for IEEE International Conference on Communications 2018.
-He serves on the Editorial Boards of several international journals and magazines, including serving as the Editor-in-Chief for IEEE Wireless Communications.
+He serves on the Editorial Boards of several international journals and magazines, including as the Editor-in-Chief for IEEE Wireless Communications.
 He was a Distinguished Lecturer for IEEE Vehicular Technology Society.
 He is currently a Distinguished Lecturer for IEEE Communications Society.

 Abdulmotaleb El Saddik (IEEE/CAE Fellow)

 Title: Meeting the digital Twin: Multimedia Convergence for Citizens’ Well-Being